 Board of Trustees

-- FVRL’s Rules of Conduct apply to everyone on library premises.
+- FVRL’s Rules of Conduct apply to everyone on library premises and those attending the meeting virtually.
 Speakers are expected to be considerate of others, respect the rights and privacy of others, and not engage in loud, disruptive, destructive, or harassing speech.

-- The comment period may be of limited duration and timing at the discretion of the board chair.
+- The Public Comment period may be of limited duration and timing at the discretion of the Board Chair.

 - Individuals may speak for a maximum of two minutes.
 Time will be kept for each speaker.

-- Emails to the board that contain links to external sources (such as articles, websites, photos or videos), or are a forward of others’ remarks, will not be accepted as public comments.
+- For the purpose of security, emails to the Board that contain links to external sources (such as articles, websites, videos) will not be accepted as public comments.
+Additionally, emails to promote services or products, or are a forward of others’ remarks will not be accepted.

 -